ShanGao-2022/ShanGao-2022.github.io/_pages/about.md

 Publication
 ======
-More experience might not bring more safety: Negative moderating effect of pilots’ flight experience on their safety performance, International Journal of Industrial Ergonomics,
+1. Gao, S., & Wang, L. (2023).
+More experience might not bring more safety: Negative moderating effect of pilots’ flight experience on their safety performance.
+International Journal of Industrial Ergonomics, 95, 103430.
-2023.
-S GAO, L WANG.

-Pilots’ mental workload variation when taking a risk in a flight scenario: a study based on flight simulator experiments, International Journal of Occupational Safety and Ergonomics, 2023.
-L WANG, S GAO, W TAN, JY ZHANG.
+2. Wang, L., Gao, S., Tan, W., & Zhang, J. (2023).
+Pilots’ mental workload variation when taking a risk in a flight scenario: a study based on flight simulator experiments.
+International journal of occupational safety and ergonomics, 29(1), 366-375.

-When both human and machine drivers make mistakes: Whom to blame?, Transportation Research Part A: Policy and Practice, 2023.
-SM ZHAI, S GAO, L WANG, P LIU.
+3. Zhai, S., Gao, S., Wang, L., & Liu, P. (2023).
+When both human and machine drivers make mistakes: Whom to blame?.
+Transportation Research Part A: Policy and Practice, 170, 103637.

-Effects of mental workload and risk perception on pilots’ safety performance in adverse weather contexts, International Conference on Human-Computer Interaction, 2020.
-S GAO, L WANG.
+4. Gao, S., & Wang, L. (2020).
+Effects of mental workload and risk perception on pilots’ safety performance in adverse weather contexts.
+In: International Conference on Human-Computer Interaction, Copenhagen, Denmark, pp. 278-291.

 Research Project
 ======
-Research on acceptable risk in Single Pilot Operations (SPO), Tianjin Graduate Research and Innovation Project (2022BKY150), Principal, 2023-2024.
+1. Tianjin Graduate Research and Innovation Project (No. 2022BKY150), Research on acceptable risk in Single Pilot Operations (SPO), Principal, 2023-2024.

-Study on risky identification and portrait method of airline pilots, Tianjin Graduate Research and Innovation Project (2019YJSS068), Principal, 2019-2020.
+2. Tianjin Graduate Research and Innovation Project (No. 2019YJSS068), Study on risky identification and portrait method of airline pilots, Principal, 2019-2020.

-Research on characteristics and formation mechanism of airline pilots' risky behavior, National Natural Science Foundation of China (32071063), Participant, 2021-2024.
+3. National Natural Science Foundation of China (No. 32071063), Research on characteristics and formation mechanism of airline pilots' risky behavior, Participant, 2021-2024.

 Conferences
 ======
-HCII 2020, the 22nd International Conference on Human-Computer Interaction, Copenhagen, Danmark, 19-24 July 2020 (Presenter) The 4th COMAC International Technological Innovative Week, Shanghai, China, 21-25, September 2020 (Poster) The 9th Annual Meeting of the Risk Analysis of China Disaster Defense Association, Tianjin, China, 24-25, October 2020（Presenter）
+1. HCII 2020, the 22nd International Conference on Human-Computer Interaction, Copenhagen, Danmark, 19-24 July 2020 (Presenter)
+2. The 4th COMAC International Technological Innovative Week, Shanghai, China, 21-25, September 2020 (Poster)
+3. The 9th Annual Meeting of the Risk Analysis of China Disaster Defense Association, Tianjin, China, 24-25, October 2020（Presenter）

 Contact
 ======